Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: AVCs with Finitely Many

-Given the positivity of all the coordinates of $\vec{\alpha}_0$, the lower bounds for all the angles translate into the upper bounds for the coordinates of $\vec{v}$.
-Therefore there are only finitely many choices for $\vec{v}$.
-We substitute those choices satisfying $\deg\vec{v}\ge 4$ into
+Suppose all coordinates of $\vec{\alpha}_0$ are nonzero.
+Then we have positive lower bounds for all the angles.
+By the angle sum equation, these lower bounds translate into upper bounds for the coordinates of $\vec{v}$, which means finitely many possible choices for $\vec{v}$.
+We substitute those choices satisfying the high degree condition $\deg\vec{v}\ge 4$ into

-and keep only those yielding even integers $f\ge 16$ such that all angles are positive and distinct.
+and keep only those yielding even integers $f\ge 16$, and such that all angles are positive and distinct.
 Then we get finitely many possible $f$ and for each $f$, finitely many optional vertices.

 We need to consider the possibility that $\vec{\alpha}_0\vec{v}=2\pi$ and $\vec{\alpha}_1\vec{v}=0$.
-Since the order matrix is invertible, we may write $\vec{v}=(P\;X)\vec{u}$.
+Since the order matrix is invertible, we may write $\vec{v}=(P\,X)\vec{u}$.
 Then we get